 If a teacher or parent believes that a child has ADHD, they are likely to reach out to a counselor at school or their primary care doctor.
 But as you know, this is often mistaken for restlessness, laziness, or a whole other list of words that simply puts down the child rather than identifying neurodiversity.

-On the other hand, a child may be misdiagnosed with ADHD simply because they are younger and their brain has not developed at the same speed as their classmates.
+On the other hand, a child may be misdiagnosed with ADHD simply because they are younger.
+Their brain simply didn't develop at the same speed as their classmates.
 Brain development looks slightly different for everyone, so a brain may “catch up” or “slow down” at certain points in a person’s life.

 ADHD may be misdiagnosed as anxiety, depression, or even bipolar disorder or borderline personality disorder.
 The reverse can happen, too.
 If a treatment is not working or a patient switches psychiatrists, they may end up experiencing a switch in their diagnosis.